-In 2022, QCEW data show Asotin County averaged 6,761 covered jobs, up by 1.7 percent from 6,647 in 2021.
-Of these jobs, the service-providing sector dominated with 85.1 percent of total covered employment while goods-producing industries make up only 14.9 percent.
+In 2021, QCEW data show Asotin County averaged 6,625 covered jobs, up by 2.5 percent from 6,465 in 2020.
+Of these jobs, the service-providing sector dominated with 83.9 percent of total covered employment while goods-producing industries make up only 16.1 percent.

-Asotin County goods-producing industries have grown over the year with an increase of seven jobs or 1.1 percent.
-Construction is contracted in employment, while manufacturing and agriculture experienced upward changes in employment with added jobs.
+Asotin County goods-producing industries have grown over the year with an increase of seven jobs or 0.7 percent.
+Construction is continuing expansion in employment, while manufacturing and agriculture are seeing some structural changes in employment with decreases and restructuring.